shounic/docs/test.md

 * you can walk into any spawn (but you can't open spawn doors)
 * you show up as spectator in scoreboard
 * you can't walk through your own "unassigned teammates" but you can't damage them either
-* a bunch of effects are red/blue mixed (ie red viewmodels blue medigun beam, blue beam red uber)
+* a bunch of effects are red/blue mixed (ie red viewmodels blue medigun beam, blue beam red uber) (which
+* blue targetID
+* bottom left model is blue
+* you can walk through any red or blue player but not a gray player

 # weapons
 * hits both teams